 I can’t say that without exception that I choose to spend vs. save on rugs.
-It depends.
+It depends on what room it’s for.

 Places to Splurge on Rugs